Code-Institute-Submissions/fourth-milestone-project-1/README.md

 17. Add a config var in Heroku called USE_AWS as true.
 Create an if statement to look for USE_AWS and set the AWS_STORAGE_BUCKET_NAME and AWS_S3_REGION_NAME.
 18. Set more config vars in Heroku for the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 Remove the DISABLE_COLLECTSTATIC config var.
 19. Update the USE_AWS if statement with os.environ.get() statements to find the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 Add the AWS_S3_CUSTOM_DOMAIN.
+20. Create a new file called custom_storages.py that uses S3Boto3 to find the static and media files locations.
+This is available in my project files.
+21. Then update settings.py with a new location for static and media files, pointing at the custom_storages file.
+Set new STATIC_URL and MEDIA_URL to use the custom AWS domain.
+Make sure all of the above is set within the USE_AWS if statement.
+22. Commit and push your changes to GitHub.
+Heroku should now collect static and media files from your project files.
+23. Make sure to sign into the new Postgres Django Admin pages and set the superuser email address as verified.
+24. Add the Stripe public and secret keys to Heroku as new config vars.
+Update the webhook in Stripe to send to the new Heroku endpoint.
+25. Deployment is complete.

 ## Credits
 ### Content